Travel Policies and Procedures

 - Ground Transportation

 When traveling on behalf of UNC, a traveler should use the most cost effective mode of ground transportation.
 This is often a shuttle service to and from the airport.
-When planning your transportation to and from Denver International Airport, SuperShuttle offers a direct shuttle service from Denver International Airport to UNC's campus at a discounted rate.
+While SuperShuttle no longer offers a direct shuttle to Greeley or Longmont, a discount code is available for use to other cities.
 Enter Group Discount Code UNC01 to receive the best rates!

 If it is determined that a rental car is needed, a traveler should rent a car from Hertz, Avis, Budget Truck, and Enterprise as UNC received discounts from these agencies based on contracts negotiated by the State of Colorado.